yashashwita20/Image-Compression-Using-SVD/README.md

-# DSC210 Course Project - Image Compression Using Singular Value Decompostion
+# DSC210 Course Project - Image Compression
-The code can be run
+## Course: DSC 210: Numerical Linear Algebra for Data Science
+## Instructor: Dr. Tsui-wei Weng

 ## Starting the service
 The code can be run from the python notebook as well as the python file.
 Both perform the same experiment, only difference being visualizations.